Skip to Content

 When the holidays roll around, I pull out all my favorite boards to create delicious food creations for my family and friends.

 This charcuterie breakfast board is the perfect one to make this weekend.
 Fill it with all of the toppings and different syrups.
-Round it out with some savory bacon soft-boiled eggs for the perfect French toast brunch idea.
+Round it out with some savory oven-baked poached eggs for the perfect French toast brunch idea.

 This recipe is so simple to make!
 It has a crispy, golden exterior and fluffy interior.
 I top mine with powdered sugar, a drizzle of maple syrup, and fresh fruit.

-So let me show you how to make the french toast for this board.
+So let me show you how to make the French toast for this French toast breakfast board.

 What kind of bread should you use for French toast?
 The key to great Classic French Toast is using the right bread.
-To me, the best bread is thick slices of a good challah or brioche loaf, but soft, thick white bread works well, too.
+To me, the best bread is thick slices of a good sourdough loaf.
+You can also use challah or a brioche loaf, but soft, thick white bread works well, too.

 Cook the bread slices over medium heat in a nonstick pan lightly coated with butter until golden brown on both sides, about 1-2 minutes per side.